Kamohaker/organizer_2.0/README.md

 To run aplication Node.js, Expo and Xampp are require.

 Database setup:
-1.Copy organizer folder from database folder to htdocs on your pc.
+1. Copy organizer folder from database folder to htdocs on your pc.
-2.Run file organizer.sql in your database on Xampp server.
+2. Run file organizer.sql in your database on Xampp server.

 Project download:
 1. Clone a Git repository with the command: git clone https://github.com/Kamohaker/organizer_2.0.git